oisouza/PrancingPonySharp/PrancingPonySharp/DataStructures/Maybe/README.md

 }
 ```
 `A InvalidOperationException is thrown by default if the value is null.
-   Or pass in parameter other type of Exception.`
+   Or pass in parameter other type of Exception.
+If has value, then return value`

 # References
 - Null References: The Billion Dollar Mistake - Tony Hoare